SVG-Edit/svgedit/README.md

 See the [latest release](https://svg-edit.github.io/svgedit/releases/latest/editor/svg-editor.html) (or its [ES6-Module](https://svg-edit.github.io/svgedit/releases/latest/editor/svg-editor.html) version, which requires a modern browser).

-You may also try it at <https://unpkg.com/svgedit/editor/svg-editor.html>.
+You may also try it at <https://unpkg.com/svgedit/editor/svg-editor.html> (which redirects to a versioned URL).

-Also available as a download in [releases](https://github.com/SVG-Edit/svgedit/releases).
+You may also obtain URLs for specific [releases](https://github.com/SVG-Edit/svgedit/releases).

 For testing the latest version in `master`, you may use
 <https://raw.githack.com/SVG-Edit/svgedit/master/editor/svg-editor.html>.